Frequently Asked Questions

 What is Pilgrims view on the humane treatment of animals?

-Pilgrim’s strongly supports the humane treatment of animals.
 Our company maintains a strict animal welfare program that utilizes guidelines established by the National Chicken Council.
 The goal of our program is to avoid unnecessary suffering, prevent destructive behavior, provide proper nutrition and implement health programs through grow out and processing.
-These guidelines ensure that birds are treated humanely and raised with care.
+These guidelines are intended to ensure that birds are treated humanely and raised with care.
 Humane treatment is practiced during the processing of the bird as well.

 Are your chicken products gluten-free?